 Life at a B-school: A Study on Curriculum, Placement, & More at Altera Institute

 Today, however, business works in a completely different way.
 Decisions that once took months now happen in days.
-Marketing is no longer about impressions, but acquisition costs, lifetime value and retention.
+Marketing is no longer about impressions but acquisition costs, lifetime value, and retention.
 Data informs all aspects of the business, and the digital space has eliminated industry boundaries.
 The skills needed now, particularly in a digital and AI-first economy, are not what traditional MBA education models were originally designed to teach.

 How Careers in Marketing, Growth, and Product Have Evolved